praekeltfoundation/contentrepo-base-flow/Stage based messaging/signup.md

 | ----------------- | ---------------------------------------- |
 | contentrepo_token | xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx |

+This flow asks the user whether they want to sign up for the testing stage based messaging.

+If they decline, then we exit

+If they accept, then we search the ordered content sets on contentrepo for one called "demo", and store the following values on the contact:

+* push_messaging_signup: The timestamp when the user accepts the sign up
+* push_messaging_content_set: The ID of the ordered content set named "demo"
+* push_messaging_content_set_position: Start at 0, to always start at the beginning of the message set

 <!-- { section: "c1af92c3-f489-4f4b-8182-865897f83ea1", x: 0, y: 0} -->

 ```stack